nickgaya/rededup/README.md

 ### Finding similar hashes

-Although searching for exact matches yields surprisingly good results, in order to further reduce false negatives we would like to group thumbnails whose hash values differ by only a few bits.
-In order to find such almost-equal hashes, we use a BK-tree, a simple data structure adapted to discrete metric spaces.
+Although searching for exact matches works surprisingly well, in order to further reduce false negatives we group thumbnails whose hash values differ by only a few bits.
+To find such almost-equal hashes, we use a BK-tree, a simple data structure adapted to discrete metric spaces such as Hamming space.

 ## Credits